preesm/preesm.github.io/_docs/06-devdoc.md

 [INFO] PREESM :: Releng :: Product ........................
 SKIPPED
 [INFO] PREESM :: Releng :: Update Site ....................
 SKIPPED
 ```
-Such output is generated after every Travis build (i.e. [this log](https://api.travis-ci.org/v3/job/518319450/log.txt) for a successful build), in the last lines of the log.
+Such output is generated for every Github Actions [workflow](https://github.com/preesm/preesm/actions).

 From this summary, it is straightforward to locate which plug-in caused the failure.
 More details can be found when scrolling up the log, for instance:
 ```